“Zoom in.”

 The lab is still alive with students even as 5 p.m. – the end of both the lab class and work day – approaches.

-Formerly a garage filled with welding equipment, the space was renovated into a research lab in the early 2010s and had another facelift recently, turning it into the department’s first deliberate collaborative learning space.
+Formerly a garage filled with welding equipment, the space was renovated into a research lab in the early 2010s.
+It had another facelift recently, turning it into the department’s first deliberate, collaborative learning space.

-Department Chair Dr. Michele Manuel knew the initial research lab wasn’t living up to its potential, and it was time to change that.
+Department Chair Michele Manuel, Ph.D., knew the initial research lab wasn’t living up to its potential, and it was time to change that.

-The department has been the recipient of several grants and donations, including the new Sintratec Kit that was donated by EOS, which is a company that specializes in additive manufacturing equipment.
+The department has received several grants and donations, including the new Sintratec Kit that was donated by EOS, a company that specializes in additive manufacturing equipment.

 Ford Motor Company donated funds for a $3,000 FDM filament printer and a $78,000 Differential Scanning Calorimeter and Thermogravimetric Analysis.